waibozie/sqlite-spring-boot-starter/README.md

 ## Configuration

 `sqlite-spring-boot-starter` supported configurations list below:

-- sqlite.user
-  User for sqlite, if be not configured explicitly, use "_**sqliteAnonymousUser**_" as default

-- sqlite.password
-  Password for sqlite, if be not configured explicitly, use "_**sqliteAnonymousUserPasswd**_" as default

 - sqlite.file
   Location of sqlite file, if `sqlite.url` and `sqlite.file` are not configured explicitly, use "_**sqlite_default.db**_" as default filename which in program work directory.